 - Externship Coordinators need to cc (via email only) DCTs on all interview offers, acceptances and rejections.

-- Externship Coordinators are strongly encouraged to post their time frame for interviewing.
+- ECs are strongly encouraged to post their time frame for interviewing.

 - DCTs will provide Letters of Eligibility that specify the number of hours that students can complete on externship.